A week after Irma, Caribbean devastation is laid bare

 Structural damage

-Anguilla, Barbuda, the British Virgin Islands, St. Martin/St. Maartin, the US Virgin Islands, and Turks and Caicos were hardest hit, with up to 99% of structures at least partly damaged.
+Anguilla, Barbuda, the British Virgin Islands, St. Martin / St. Maarten, the US Virgin Islands, and Turks and Caicos were hardest hit, with up to 99% of structures at least partly damaged.

 On Wednesday, the eye of the storm passed directly over the island of Barbuda, leaving the underdeveloped oasis barely habitable.
-Te UN's Office for the Coordination of Humanitarian Assistance (UNOCHA) said 99% of all buildings in Barbuda had been destroyed.
+The UN's Office for the Coordination of Humanitarian Assistance (UNOCHA) said 99% of all buildings in Barbuda had been destroyed.
 There is no electricity or water service on the island.

 In Cuba, 13 of the country's 15 provinces have been affected.
 Although flood waters are receding in Havana, flooding in other coastal and mountain areas have left some communities isolated.
 Fresh water supplies have been contaminated in the north, according to the UNOCHA.